MerijnHendriks/linux-setup/README.md

 # linux-setup

-My linux system install script
+My linux system install script and more

 ## Script usage